learn-co-curriculum/phase-0-git-pushing-code/README.md

 ## Introduction

 You may have heard of [GitHub](https://github.com) before.
-Many coders use it as a place to keep and share their code.
-However, GitHub does nothing special in the Git universe.
-It's just another Git repository, like what you create when you run `git init`.
-The only different thing is that GitHub lives on a server across the internet.
+In the previous lesson, you used it to get Facebook's code for the React framework.
+For all the amazing power that GitHub provides (Microsoft thought it was so powerful that they bought GitHub for a cool $7.5 billion), as far as Git is concerned they're just a big old server that hosts a whole bunch of remote respositories ("remotes").

-A repository that's non-local is called a _remote_.
-You've seen how valuable _remotes_ are for _getting_ software.
-Now we can take a look at the other side of the equation: how to mirror our _local_ repository to a _remote_ repository using `git push` and `git remote`.
+You've seen how valuable
+_remotes_ are for _getting_ software.
+Now we can take a look at the other side of the transaction: how we mirror our _local_ repository to a _remote_ repository using `git push` and `git remote`.

-Once your code is on a _remote_, it's backed up &mdash; which is always a good thing &mdash; and it's available for _someone else_ to `fork` or `clone` and benefit from.
+Once your code is on a _remote_, it's backed up &mdash; which is always a good thing &mdash; Also, once you push to a remote you can choose whether to let others `fork` or `clone` and benefit from it.
 Let's learn how to `push` our code!

 ## Create a Remote Repository on GitHub